motiondeveloper/adobe-script-starter/README.md

 A basic setup for writing Adobe `.jsx` scripts in TypeScript with compilation to ES3 and bundling.
 This project aims to be a simple and understandable setup for writing quick scripts.

+> 🚧 This setup is still very much under construction, but feedback/contributions are very much welcome!

 ## Commands

 - `build` compile and bundle script